 Note: App tracking really is the topic of this post.
 Just bear with the first few paragraphs because they are a sort of parable about the importance of evaluating all KPI-relevant app tracking measures instead of focusing solely on a surrogate “vanity measure”.
+To get more ideas of good modern marketing, watch the award-winning commercial of mike morse by clicking the last link.

 There’s a story in Adweek this week about an agency called Solve in Minneapolis, which produced a 4-minute video to demonstrate how vanity metrics (in this case ad views) can’t possibly tell the whole story about advertising effectiveness.